IlyasEregizli/cs50/finalproject/README.md

-# TODO LIST +
+# Exercise Program
 #### Video demo: https://youtu.be/TahNt620CYE
-#### Description: A gym program creater, which allows for ordering by day, deletion and checking off of exercsies which have been done, done through vanilla css
+#### Description: A gym program creater, which allows for ordering by day, deletion and checking off of exercsies which have been done, done through vanilla css.
 TODO